sharavsambuu/trading-cost-analysis/README.md

 # Todo

+  - Download signification amount of tick data from some FX brokers Analyze Half Spread Rate on all time history

   - Try to track bid ask spreads from random brokerages, and also crypto brokerages as well Maybe have to write some script to tracks from MT5 platform etc...